 Crawford-Roscommon Conservation District recently announced the addition of a new forester, Tabitha O'Dell, who will serve both Otsego and Crawford-Roscommon conservation districts.
-Raised in the Thumb Area of Michigan, Bomer graduated from the Michigan Technological University with a bachelor’s degree in forestry.
-She worked for a number of years for Forest Service in California, before moving to back to Michigan to begin her work with the Otsego and Crawford-Roscommon conservation districts.
+Raised in Gladwin County, Michigan, O'Dell graduated from the Michigan Technological University with a bachelor’s degree in forestry with a minor in ecology.
+She held various internship throughout college and worked in utility forestry before beginning her work with the Otsego and Crawford-Roscommon conservation districts.

 As a conservation district forester, Tabitha is part of the Forestry Assistance Program, which is a statewide program funded by the Michigan Department of Agriculture and Rural Development.
 There are currently 20 conservation district foresters servicing over 50 counties throughout the state.
 These foresters are responsible for providing free technical assistance to private forest landowners.
 They are able to educate landowners about a wide variety of issues including — forest management, timber harvesting, tree planting, wildlife habitat, tree pest and disease identification, state and federal cost-share programs, tax incentive programs and more.
 Assistance can be in the form of phone conversations, site visits, office visits and referrals to forestry professionals.
 In addition to technical assistance, foresters also provide many educational opportunities in the form of workshops, news articles, tours and more.

 FORESTRY ASSISTANCE PROGRAM The Michigan Forestry Assistance Program (FAP) is free technical assistance program for landowners in Michigan.
 FAP district foresters are employed by local conservation districts and are able to provide information to landowners about nearly everything forestry related.
 District Foresters are responsible for providing landowners with assistance in areas such as:

 Landowner contacts their local FAP forester to set up a site visit.